Moduli space of irregular singular parabolic connections of generic ramified type on a smooth projective curve: Introduction

-where $z$ is a uniformizing parameter of the base curve at the ramified point, $w\mapsto w^r=z$ is a ramified covering and $\nu=\sum_{l=0}^{mr-r}c_l\frac{w^ldw}{w^{mr-r+1}}$ is generic, especially $c_1\neq 0$.
-We want to give the moduli space which is a canonical degeneration of the moduli space of regular singular connections of full dimensional type.
-So we use the Hukuhara-Turrittin invariants as a formal data.
-In fact we paraphrase the Hukuhara-Turrittin invariants of the ramified irregular singular connections to a certain data obtained by restriction of the connection to a divisor on the curve.
-A key idea is to introduce a data of filtration on the restriction of the underlying bundle to the divisor of poles.
-The idea of considering this filtration is similar to that in \cite{Bremer-Sage}.
-Once the formulation of the objects representing ramified connections are established, a construction of the moduli space becomes a standard task.
-For the construction of the moduli space, we use a locally closed embedding of the moduli space to the moduli space of parabolic $\Lambda^1_D$-triples constructed in \cite{IIS-1}, which is essentially obtained by a similar method to the GIT construction of the moduli space of vector bundles which uses the Quot-scheme.
-The basic idea of the moduli space construction was inspired by Simpson's works in \cite{Simpson-1} and \cite{Simpson-2}.
-The smoothness and the dimension counting of the moduli space follow from a standard deformation theory.
-We can construct a canonical two form on the moduli space and we can prove its $d$-closedness and non-degeneracy in the case of generic exponent by construction of deformations of the moduli space to the moduli spaces of unramified connections and regular singular connections.
+Once the formulation of ramified connection is established, the construction of the moduli space becomes a standard task.
+For the construction of the moduli space in Theorem \ref {thm-existence-moduli-generic}, we use a locally closed embedding of the moduli space to the moduli space of parabolic $\Lambda^1_D$-triples constructed in \cite{IIS-1}.
+The basic idea of the moduli space construction was inspired by Simpson's works in \cite{Simpson-1} and \cite{Simpson-2}, which is similar to the GIT construction of the moduli space of vector bundles using the Quot-scheme.
+The smoothness and the dimension counting of the moduli space in Theorem \ref {thm:generic-smooth} follow from a standard deformation theory, using the idea of the methods in \cite{Inaba-1} and \cite{Inaba-Saito}.
+In Theorem \ref {thm:symplectic-generic-ramified}, we construct a symplectic form on the moduli space of ramified connections.
+For the proof of the $d$-closedness of the symplectic form, we construct a family of moduli spaces of connections, whose special fiber is the moduli space of ramified connections and whose generic fiber is the moduli space of regular singular connections.
+The $d$-closedness of the symplectic form on the moduli space of ramified connections follows from that on the moduli space of regular singular connections.
+A further consideration on the generic unramified irregular singular locus provides a non-degeneracy of the symplectic form.

+In the earlier version of the preprint, there was a serious error in the formulation of ramified connection.
+The author missed the condition (v) of Definition \ref {definition: ramified structure} or the condition (d) of Definition \ref {def:moduli-functor}.
+An example concerning this point is given in the appendix.

-{\bf Acknowledgments.} This work is partially supported by JSPS Grant-in-Aid for Scientific Research (C) 26400043.
+{\bf Acknowledgements.} This work is partially supported by JSPS Grant-in-Aid for Scientific Research (C) 26400043 and (C) 19K03422.